fredm-de/Getting-cleaning-data/README.md

 About the Code Book
 -------------------
-CodeBook.md gives informations about the data and variables in the result dataset submit.csv.
+CodeBook.md gives informations about the data and variables in the result dataset submit.txt.